Other Youth Topics

 Family Conflict and Violence

-Youth experiencing homelessness and runaway youth consistently identify family conflict as the primary reason for homelessness and they experience more conflict at home than their peers.1 These youth experience higher rates of serious violence,2 child abuse, and neglect.3
+Youth experiencing homelessness and youth who have runaway consistently identify family conflict as the primary reason for homelessness and they experience more conflict at home than their peers.1 A youth’s sexual orientation, school problems, pregnancy, and substance use have been identified as primary risk factors for family conflict or disagreement.2

 Resources

-The Homelessness Resource Center, supported by the Substance Abuse and Mental Health Services Administration, is an interactive community of providers, consumers, policymakers, researchers, and public agencies at federal, state, and local levels.
-The Center shares state-of-the-art knowledge and promising practices to prevent and end homelessness through the following:
+The Homeless and Housing Resource Center, supported by the Substance Abuse and Mental Health Services Administration, shares state-of-the-art knowledge and promising practices to prevent and end homelessness through the following:

 • Training and technical assistance